09 February - 15 March 2022

-2. Relevant publications from 2013–2021: In this part, the publications listed under Item 1 shall also be included if they have been published during the period in question.
-Sort the publications, with your name highlighted in bold in the author list, under each heading (publication type) in the following order.
-Write “Part of PhD thesis” in bold in brackets for the publications included in your doctoral thesis:
+2. Relevant publications from 2014–2022: In this part, the publications listed under Item 1 shall also be included if they have been published during the period in question.
+Sort the publications, with your name highlighted in bold in the author list, under each heading (publication type) in the following order: State “Part of PhD thesis” in bold in brackets for the publications included in your doctoral thesis.

 - Peer-reviewed original articles